-Persistent talking, shouting out or not following the 'handsup' rule.
+Persistent talking, shouting out or not following the 'handsup' rule. a)

 Persistent low-level disruptive behaviour.

-Arguing back or being defiant.
+□ Arguing back or being defiant. □ Other disrespectful

-Other disrespectful behaviour in or outside the classroom.
+behaviour in or outside the classroom.

-Failure to follow promptly a reasonable instruction.
+□ Failure to follow promptly a reasonable instruction.

 Breach of mobile phone policy and/or ICT policy.

-Failure to adhere to the school dress code.
-Serious lack of effort or coasting in class.
+$\Box$ Failure to adhere to the school dress code.

+□ Serious lack of effort or coasting in class.

-- a) Behaviour demerit issued. - b) Students who receive 3 behaviour demerits in a 2 week period will be sanctioned by a lunchtime detention; # - c) Students who receive a 6th behaviour demerit in a 3 week period will be sanctioned by an after-school detention and placed on Pastoral Lead Report for up to 2 weeks. # ^ - Students whose behaviour does not improve significantly while on Pastoral Lead Report will be placed on Head of Achievement Report and will be considered for a Behaviour Agreement or Behaviour for Learning Plan, with individual targets and access to Wave 1 support within the Year Team.
+Behaviour demerit issued.

+b) Students who receive 3 behaviour demerits in a 2 week period will be sanctioned by a lunchtime detention; # c) Students who receive a 6th behaviour demerit in a 3 week period will be sanctioned by an after-school detention and placed on Pastoral Lead Report for up to 2 weeks. $\# \land$ d) Students whose behaviour does not improve significantly while on Pastoral Lead Report will be placed on Head of Achievement Report and will be considered for a Behaviour Agreement or Behaviour for Learning Plan, with individual targets and access to Wave 1 support within the Year Team.
 Contact will be made with parents.
-Other sanctions including Friday afternoon detention, internal isolation or suspension may be applied.
-Students who repeat a pattern of behaviour over a 6-week cycle are likely to experience both an escalation of the sanction applied by the school (for example the replacement of lunchtime detentions with after-school detentions for x3 Demerits, Friday afternoon detention or the use of suspension) as well referral to Wave 2 additional support and monitoring in school, supervised by the Head of Achievement.
+Other sanctions including internal suspension or suspension may be applied.

+e) Students who repeat a pattern of behaviour over a 6-week cycle are likely to experience both an escalation of the sanction applied by the school (for example the replacement of lunchtime detentions with after-school detentions for x3 Demerits, Friday afternoon detention or the use of suspension) as well as referral to Wave 2 additional support and monitoring in school, supervised by the Head of Achievement.
 The school will seek to work in partnership with the parents of students not changing their behaviour, to ascertain the root cause and provide support to prevent the pattern continuing.
-Students may also experience an escalation in the sanction applied by the school if poor behaviour continues, including suspension.
-Consistent lateness to school and lessons will result in an afterschool detention.
-Those students who a persistently late will be placed on a punctuality report.
+Students may also experience an escalation in the sanction applied by the school if poor behaviour continues, including suspension. f) Persistently late to school and lessons will result in an afterschool detention.
+Those students who are persistently late afterschool detention.
+Those students who are persistently late will be placed on a punctuality report.
 Students who refuse to adhere to the timings of the school day and disrupt the learning of others may also experience an escalation of sanctions including suspension.